Table of Contents

 Of all the foods available in the modern American diet, soybeans may stand supreme for its versatile application in different dishes.
 Almost everyone, from the strictest vegan to the meat-loving omnivore, finds use and delight in this little plant product packed with protein.
 Despite its popularity, several myths have arisen surrounding its effect on the human body.
 In this article, I will discuss these myths and further clarify how soy is, in fact, an excellent contribution to your diet.

 What are soybeans?

-Your edamame at sushi restaurants is actually just the immature soybean pods that have been steamed or boiled.
-But soy’s most well-known use is as a vegan alternative, successfully crafted into plant-based milk, cheese, and even athletic supplement protein powder.
+Your edamame at sushi restaurants is just the immature soybean pods that have been steamed or boiled.
+But soy’s most well-known use is a vegan alternative, successfully crafted into plant-based milk, cheese, and even athletic supplement protein powder.

 Nutrient packed soybeans